-Chuck Schumer takes aim at overhead bin fees
+Chuck Schumer takes aim at American Airlines, United Airlines’ overhead bin fees - amNewYork

-Sen. Charles Schumer has threatened legislation if airlines don’t ease up on their attempts to “monetize every atom on the airplane,” the Senate minority leader said Sunday.
+Sen. Charles Schumer has threatened legislation if airlines don’t ease up on their attempts to “monetize every atom of the airline,” the Senate minority leader said Sunday.

 Schumer has been put off by what he described as the latest affront to air travel: overhead bin fees.
 American Airlines recently announced that it would join United Airlines in instituting such a policy and Schumer feared of the ripple effect the move will have on other carriers.

 “You don’t have to read the tea leaves to see that, when it comes new airlines fees, the future is turbulent,” Schumer said.
-“They continue a relentless march to monetize every atom of the airline, nickel and diming travelers with fee after fee to maximize their profits.”
+“They continue a relentless march to monetize every atom of the airline, nickel and diming travelers with fee after fee to maximize their profits.

 “What’s next?
 Are we going to pay per peanut?” added Schumer, before brandishing a backpack to illustrate his point.
 The press conference followed the senator’s appearance on CNN’s “State of the Union,” where he criticized republicans’ attempt to repeal and replace the Affordable Care Act.